dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring 2018.md

 That $H_1 H_2 \subseteq G$ is clear, since if $\sigma = \tau_1 \tau_2 \in H_1 H_2$, then each $\tau_i$ is an automorphism of $K$ that fixes $E_i \supseteq \QQ$, so each $\tau_i$ fixes $\QQ$ and thus $\sigma$ fixes $\QQ$.

-That it is a subgroup follows from the fact that
+That it is a subgroup follows from the fact that elements commute.
+To see this, note

 ### c